MoshiurRahmanSayem/Knowledge-Representation/README.md

 ## License
-This project is licensed under the MIT License.
-See LICENSE for more details.
+This project is no licensed